HomerReid/meep_adjoint/docs/tutorial/index.rst

-of arguments in the :ref:`API reference </API/HighLevel>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :ref:`worked examples <example_gallery/index>` and modify as appropriate :doc:`worked examples <example_gallery/index>` and modify as appropriate for your problem.
+of arguments in the :ref:`API reference </API/HighLevel>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :ref:`worked examples </example_gallery/index>` and modify as appropriate for your problem.
 Roughly speaking, the inputs needed to instantiate an :class:`OptimizationProblem<meep_adjoint.OptimizationProblem>` may be grouped into three categories:

-    * parameters describing the underlying FDTD simulation geometry

-    * parameters describing the objective function and how it is computed

-    * parameters describing the design space and the tweakable degrees of freedom

-.. topic:: Parameters describing the underlying FDTD simulation geometry:
+.. admonition:: |Parms1|
+   :class: code-listing

     :`cell_size`: